cITIcar/SAD-Generator/README.md

 `post_transform_step` is applied after the ground plane has been rendered into the image.
 This step may be used to apply effects to the camera image, like changes in contrast or brightness or to render in objects using `renderer.project_point`.
 The parameters passed to this method are:

-- `image`: The camera image.
+- `image`: the camera image
-- `image_segment`: The segmentation image.
+- `image_segment`: the segmentation image
-- `point`: The current position of the vehicle.
+- `point`: the current position of the vehicle
-- `angle` The current angle of the vehicle relative to the current ground plane.
+- `angle` the current angle of the vehicle relative to the current ground plane
-- `bird_to_camera_nice`: The homography matrix to transform the ground plane according to the current position for the camera.
+- `bird_to_camera_nice`: the homography matrix to transform the ground plane according to the current position for the camera
-- `bird_to_camera_segment`: The homography matrix to transform the ground plane for the segmentation image.
+- `bird_to_camera_segment`: the homography matrix to transform the ground plane for the segmentation image
-- `renderer`: A reference to the renderer object.
+- `renderer`: a reference to the renderer object

 The `update_position_step` is called whenever the position of the vehicle is updated.
-It receives the current position and angle and is expected to return both as a tuple, making it possible to modify the drive path defined in the chunk JSON files.
+It receives the current position and angle of the car and is expected to return both as a tuple, making it possible to modify the drive path defined in the chunk JSON files.

 Finally, the class field `ordering` is used to determine the rendering order.
 It is used both for the order of the `pre_transform_step` and the `post_transform_step`, but can be modified in between.
 For rendering objects this value should be set in the `pre_transform_step` to the distance of the object to the camera.